UoA-CompSci/fullcalendar-plugin-example/overview.md

 $ npm install -g bower
 ```

+You also need to install git, which can be downloaded at http://git-scm.com

 Now you can change directory to your site, and install the **fullcalendar-uoa-ui** module, which will automatically pull all its dependencies:

 ```bash